BriWins/my-pokedex-app/README.md

 ## Context

 This project was my very first dabble into full-stack development.
 The primary purpose was to demonstrate key JavaScript concepts acquired in bootcamp.

+## Essential Features

+- Loads data from an external source (API)
+- View a list of items
+- On user action can view details for that item

+## Technical Requirements

+- Pokémon API
+- CSS
+- JavaScript code that must be formatted according to ESLint rules.
+  - may be formatted via Prettier
+  - may be formatted manually
+- One complex UI pattern
+- Deployed by an accessible platform like GitHub pages